Monitoring system health

 1. Overview

-Use the System Health options in the Admin screen to:
+Use the System Health options in the administration interface to:

-- Examine the Dundas BI application log for any errors or warnings
+- Examine the application log for any errors or warnings

-- Manage running and scheduled jobs in Dundas BI as detailed below, including data cube storage and notifications
+- Manage running and scheduled jobs as detailed below, including data cube storage and notifications

 - Verify email settings by sending a test email